Fraser Clarke Heston

 Fraser Clarke Heston (born February 12, 1955) is an American film director, film producer, screenwriter and actor.

+Early life

-He is the son of actors Charlton Heston and Lydia Clarke, and has a sister, Holly Ann Heston.
+Heston was born in 1955 to actors Charlton Heston and Lydia Clarke.
+He has a sister.

-As a baby, he made his film debut as the infant Moses (his father played the grown Moses) in the Cecil B. DeMille epic The Ten Commandments.
+As a baby, Heston made his film debut as the infant Moses (his father played the grown Moses) in the Cecil B. DeMille epic The Ten Commandments.

 Work with his father

 While in the process of writing Wind River, a romantic adventure novel about 19th-century fur trappers, Heston was convinced by producer Martin Shafer to turn the story into a film script.
 Discovering that film-writing came naturally for him, 22-year-old Heston wrote his first screenplay, The Mountain Men, for Columbia Pictures, which became the feature film.

 Fraser Heston produced his father's TV adaptation of A Man For All Seasons (1988).
 He directed his father as Long John Silver in a 1990 adaptation of Treasure Island for TNT and helmed The Crucifer of Blood starring his father as Sherlock Holmes the following year.